WAS ISRAEL LO-AMMI THROUGHOUT THE NEW TESTAMENT?: PART ONE

 The only occurrence of the phrase “times of the Gentiles” is found in Luke 21:24, where we read, “And they shall fall by the edge of the sword, and shall be led away captive into all nations: and Jerusalem shall be trodden down of the Gentiles, until the times of the Gentiles be fulfilled”.
 When are the times of the Gentiles?
 The note in the Companion Bible on verse 21 of the phrase “trodden down” reads, “…..The reference is to the Mohammedan possession since AD 636 in succession to the fourth or Roman possession…”.
 Others believe the times of the Gentiles began with the Babylonian Kingdom of Nebuchadnezzar in 606 BC.
 Still others believe they began with the destruction of Jerusalem in 70 AD.
 I believe that at least part of the reason for the difference of opinion is based on the fact that none of these opinions can be substantiated by Scripture, because none of the times or events said to begin the times of the Gentiles are spoken of in Scripture.
 It is only by comparing scripture with scripture that we can come to a Scriptural conclusion.

-I believe that “the times of the Gentiles” refers to the end times, and more specifically, to the great tribulation.
+I believe that “the times of the Gentiles” refers to the end times, and more specifically, to the great tribulation (please see the paper on this subject for the Scriptural evidence of that statement).
 That period is covered in Scripture, which makes any reliance on secular historians unnecessary.
 By comparing Matthew 24 with Luke 21 we will find our Lord giving more or less, the same message, but at different times and at different places.
 That being the case, we will also find some differences.
-I believe that if there are several items that are the same in these to passages (and there are) and there are no contradictions which would prevent us from seeing them as the same message (which there are not), the most logical conclusion is that our Lord was delivering more or less the same message at two different times and two different places.
+I believe that if there are several items that are the same in these two passages (and there are) and there are no contradictions which would prevent us from seeing them as the same message (which there are not), the most logical conclusion is that our Lord was delivering more or less the same message at two different times and two different places.

 Note Matthew 24:5, “For many shall come in My name, saying, ‘I am Christ’; and shall deceive many”.
 Compare that with Luke 21:8, “….Take heed that ye be not deceived: for many shall come in My name, saying, ‘I am Christ’…..”.